 11. START study: benefits of ART for everyone

-Large randomised study looking in 4500 people with CD4 counts above 500 who either started immediate ART or waited until the CD4 count dropped to 350.
-This study immediately changed treatment guidelines in all countries.
-It showed that ART reduces the risk of serious health complications even at high CD4 counts
+This large randomised controlled trial (RCT) enrolled more than 4500 people with CD4 counts above 500.
+Participants were randomised to either start immediate ART or wait until the CD4 count dropped to 350.
+The results immediately changed treatment management in all countries.
+It showed that ART reduces the risk of serious health complications even at high CD4 counts.

 Q&A on the START results: